 - Optimal watering regimes determined by gradual adjustments during the 2007 irrigation season.

-- The addition of a moisture- and nutrient-retaining additive, zeolite, to the soil of an athletic field resulted in healthy turf with less water applied than was applied to an adjacent control field.
+The addition of zeolite, a moisture- and nutrient-retaining additive, to the soil of an athletic field resulted in healthy turf with lower irrigation needs than the control field.

-- Average savings from the retrospective simulation of irrigation demand indicated a savings of 38,400 gallons per acre per year or a 37% reduction in water use.
+Average water savings, based on the model simulation described above, amounted to 38,400 gallons per acre per year, or a 37% reduction in water use.